-September 10th is World Day for the Prevention of Suicide. the American Yellow Ribbon program, which was founded in 1994 by the parents and friends of Mike Emme, who took his life when he didn't know what to say or how to let someone know he was in trouble and needed help.
+September 10th is World Day for the Prevention of Suicide. the American Yellow Ribbon program was founded in 1994 by the parents and friends of Mike Emme, who took his life when he didn't know what to say or how to let someone know he was in trouble and needed help.

 “Don’t blame yourselves, Mom and Dad, I love you.”
 It was signed, “Love, Mike 11:45 pm”.
 At 11:52 pm his parents pulled into the driveway behind that bright yellow Mustang, – seven minutes too late."

 The legacy began when Mike rescued a 1968 Ford Mustang from an abandoned field.
 He bought it, rebuilt it (as he did others), and painted it bright yellow.
 As Mike, with his mustangs, became more and more known for his mechanical skills and for helping other teenagers and friends, he became known as "Mustang Mike".